JoelMathewV/EdTech_Hackathon-Team-PlaneSight/README.md

 3. It solves "EdTech for Rural India" issue cause one of the main problems they face is they money, resources and right guidance.
 With our website we are tackling all those issues cause its free and open source, resources are organised for a newbie, the playlists are made by someone who have already followed it.

+The ambition and goal of our project was big but to create it needed more experience with development.
+The project that we could pull off were not the exact idea we had in mind partly due to our lack of experience and knowledge as we were new to web development and hackathons.
+But we believe it could turn into something big in future after working on it more.

 ## Technologies used
 HTML, CSS, JavaScript, jQuery, elfsight(https://apps.elfsight.com/panel/applications/)